kubermatic/docs/content/kubeone/v1.0/frequently_asked_questions/_index.en.md

 The infrastructure (e.g. instances) needs to be managed by the operator.

-We recommend using machine-controller to manage worker nodes, however, this can be useful in cases when machine-controller doesn't support the provider, for example when using bare-metal.
+We recommend using machine-controller to manage worker nodes, however, using KubeOne to provision worker nodes can be useful in cases when machine-controller doesn't support the provider, for example when using bare-metal.

 ## How are commands executed on nodes?